stelleg/tlc/README.md

   ]
 ```

-Sadly this was implemented in the good old days of typed pointers in LLVM, so you'll need to compile with against one of those.
+Sadly this was implemented in the good old days of typed pointers in LLVM, so you'll need to compile against such an oldie.